Mama's Thanksgiving Dinner Recipes

 thanksgiving turkey

 Every year, I search for the perfect turkey recipe.
 Every year, the turkey is wonderfully moist and tender but never a real head turner.
 This year, however was different!
 I softened a stick of salted butter and smeared it all over the top of the turkey, both breast and legs.
 I place the turkey in a roasting pan on top of some chunks of celery and onions.
 I soaked cheesecloth (4 layers thick) in 3 cans of chicken broth and laid it over the top of the breast and legs.
 I poured the remaining broth in the bottom of the roaster.
-I put the turkey in a preheated 425 degree F oven for 30 minutes and then turned the heat down to 350 degrees F. I basted the turkey every 30 minutes.
+I put the turkey in a preheated 450° F oven for 30 minutes, basted it and then turned the heat down to 350° F. I basted the turkey every 30 minutes after that.
 I then removed the cheesecloth during the last hour or so of baking and continued basting.
+Now, the baking time will depend upon the size of the turkey.
+An 18 to 20 pound unstuffed turkey will take a total of about 4 hours.
+Use an instant read thermometer to check for doneness (is that even a word LOL).
+The thickest part of the thigh should read 170° to 180°.
+Be careful not to take the temperature next to the bone.
+If the temperature did not reach 170° to 180°, baste the bird again and return it to the oven for another 20 to 30 minutes.
+I'm not real fond of those pop-up thermometers that you find in some birds but you can certainly use it if you want.
 The turkey baked the entire time UNCOVERED, except, of course, for the cheesecloth.
-It was the most moist and tender turkey that I have ever made and it certainly turned so heads and got so ohhhhhh's and aaawwww's.
+It was the most moist and tender turkey that I have ever made and it certainly turned heads and got lot's of ohhhhhh's and aaawwww's.
 This is my now favorite of all of my turkey recipes!

 thanksgiving dinner ideas